bertjanbakker/MyCookBook/modern-python-logging/Readme.md

 >Note 1: This is a really excellent video, much better than many of the other
 > ones about this subject.
->> Note2: text below is largely more or less verbatim from the video.
+>> Note2: text below is more or less verbatim from the video.

 ## Introduction
 The builtin logging package is the de facto standard for logging in Python.

+Many people just import logging, create a logger and call `logging.basicConfig()`.
+For the most basic cases this is totally fine, but I don't really recommend doing it this way.
+Why?
+Well, if you care to do logging at all, you probably want to log to two different places like to stdout and also to a file.

 >"Useful logging is multi-destination" (1:48)

 Perhaps you want to log higher priority things like errors and exceptions differently.

+To achieve this you can manually make handlers and filters in your code and add them to your loggers but don't do it that way.

 #### Modern Tip #1:
 >Don't manually create and add log handlers, use dictConfig().
 (2:09)

-This let's you explicitly list all the necessary components of your logging setup namely the filters, formatters, handlers, and loggers.
+This lets you explicitly list all the necessary components of your logging setup namely the filters, formatters, handlers, and loggers.
 The basic config hides these objects and their relationships from you.
 For useful logging it's much clearer to list them explicitly.

 ## Theory